Learn more about Spodek Law Group and how we can help with your case.

 1. Fraudulent Investment Marketing Practices

 The Securities and Exchange Commission (SEC) regulates the marketing of investments to both accredited and non-accredited investors.
 While the SEC’s rules differ for both types of investors, violations of these rules can lead to securities fraud charges in many cases.
-The FBI can pursue securities fraud charges outside of the SEC’s jurisdiction as well, and it does so in many cases involving fraudulent investment marketing practices.
-The FBI pursues securities fraud charges against individuals and companies accused of:
+The FBI pursues securities fraud charges against individuals and companies accused of misrepresenting the risks associated with an investment, misrepresenting the expected return on an investment, misrepresenting a company’s financial health or prospects, and intentionally providing misleading information in SEC filings.

 2. Ponzi Schemes and Other Investment Scams

 The FBI and other authorities pursue securities fraud charges against individuals and entities accused of perpetrating Ponzi schemes and other investment scams.
-These types of cases often involve allegations of violating 18 U.S.C.
-Section 1348 as well.
-However, for each victim, authorities may be able to pursue multiple charges based on violations of multiple statutes.
-This means that defendants in securities fraud cases related to Ponzi schemes and other investment scams can often face the risk of hundreds or thousands of years of federal imprisonment.
+For each victim, authorities may be able to pursue multiple charges based on violations of multiple statutes.
+This means that defendants in securities fraud cases related to Ponzi schemes can often face the risk of hundreds or thousands of years of federal imprisonment.

 3. Market Manipulation

 Market manipulation involves using fraudulent means to create an inaccurate impression of a security’s true value.
-Market manipulation cases often involve allegations of artificially inflating (or deflating) a stock price; and, as a result, investors who purchase shares based on the stock’s artificially high or low price may have the opportunity to pursue civil claims.
-In addition to facing criminal penalties in federal securities fraud cases, defendants can also face civil liability when investors lose money as a result of their fraudulent practices.
+Market manipulation cases often involve allegations of artificially inflating (or deflating) a stock price.

 The Penalties for Securities Fraud

-As discussed above, the penalties for securities fraud can include both substantial fines and long-term federal prison sentences in many cases.
-For example:
+The penalties for securities fraud can include both substantial fines and long-term federal prison sentences in many cases:

 - Securities Fraud (18 U.S.C.
 Section 1348) – Fine and federal prison sentence of up to 25 years